unpoly/unpoly/src/unpoly/pages/caching.md

 1. An initial render pass from the cache (which may be expired)
 2. A second render pass from the server (which is always fresh)

+> [note]
+> Revalidation only happens after expired content was rendered into the page.
+> No revalidation occurs when expired cache entries are accessed without rendering (e. g. when [preloading](/preloading) a cached URL).

 ### Enabling revalidation